porterjamesj/website/content/blog/wedding-videobooth.md

-[^1]: That said, Glitch isn't perfect.
-We certainly ran into some difficulties with it later on, as you'll see if you keep reading.

-[^2]: Many of Dan's [computer vision tutorials](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6aG2RJHErXKSWFDXU4qo_ro) were really helpful for understanding what we were doing throughout this whole project.
+[^1]: Many of Dan's [computer vision tutorials](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6aG2RJHErXKSWFDXU4qo_ro) were really helpful for understanding what we were doing throughout this whole project.
+[^2]: Stuff about there being a multiparamtere version but this being
+    too daunghint to implement for this project